Parallel Simulation of Contact and Actuation for Soft Growing Robots: Experimental Results

 For initial validation, we constructed a single-obstacle environment to evaluate the accuracy of our contact and actuation models under well-defined conditions.
 We prepared three distinct contact interaction configurations: (1) an acute angle of contact, designed to bend into the contact normal (increasing curvature under contact), (2) an obtuse angle of contact, designed to bend away from the contact normal (decreasing curvature under contact), and (3) a head-on contact, which leads to buckling behavior as the beam bends away from the contact normal (\cref{fig:single_obstacle}).
-Due to the nonlinearity of the sPAM bending model and contact mechanics, these configurations exhibit asymmetric behaviors and yield substantially different final robot configurations.
-These experiments demonstrate that our simulator captures the fundamental contact-actuation coupling accurately when the initial contact conditions match between simulation and reality.
-However, small deviations in the simulator prior to obstacle contact can cause divergences on contact, as contact forces often dominate and can ``funnel'' the robot into different homotopy classes of motion through the environment (e.g., hitting on one side or the other).
-This sensitivity is underscored by our robustness evaluation in~\cref{sec:robust}.
+We calculate the root mean square error (RMSE) at each video frame compared to the corresponding simulator step, using the vine robot radius ($R_\text{vine}$=33.35mm) as a reference dimension when evaluating the deviations.
+The RMSE distributions for an acute angle of contact, an obtuse angle of contact, and a head-on contact are 20.6$\pm$3.8mm, 22.2$\pm$5.1mm, and 15.8$\pm$5.2mm, respectively.

+Additionally, to evaluate the physical match of the designs produced by our design optimization approach, we constructed a multi-obstacle environment with many potential solutions that required exploitation of contacts for successful navigation.
+First, we applied our design optimization framework to find a vine robot actuator design that would navigate the robot from a specified start pose to a target goal region.
+Second, we fabricated the generated designs.
+Third, we deployed these physical robots and compared their behavior against the simulator's predictions.
+The design optimization framework was able to find multiple feasible paths for our real-life demonstrations.
+The simulated predictions superimposed on the deployed robot in~\cref{fig:sol_1} demonstrate that our simulator accurately models both contact mechanics and bending behavior and that our generated designs translate effectively to physical implementations.
+Quantitative analysis of the deviation between simulated predictions and deployed robots shows RMSE of 29.8$\pm$4.1 mm for solution 1 and 23.8$\pm$5.5 mm for solution~2.

+\cref{fig:rmse_time} shows the frame-by-frame deviation between simulated predictions and deployed robot behavior for single-obstacle and multi-obstacle environments and ~\cref{tbl:RMSE_results} summarizes the results.